Do you take insurance?

 Out-of-Network Variables (all of which get reset annually):

 Deductible: the amount you pay before the insurance company starts to contribute.

-"Recognized" or "Allowed" amount: the cost of therapy that your insurance company uses to calculate your co-insurance.
+"Allowed" amount: the cost of therapy that your insurance company uses to calculate your co-insurance.

 The insurance company might ask you for the procedure codes I might use.
 Here is the list of possible codes: